Dr Gohar F. Khan

 Personal Website: https://gfkhan.wordpress.com/

-Dr. Gohar is a computational social scientist with expertise in social media analytics, social network analysis, network data visualization, social media strategy, and network science.
+Dr. Gohar is a computational social scientist with expertise in digital business, digital analytics, digital business strategy, and network science.
 He specializes in both quantitative and qualitative research methods.
 His main research is focused on the link between data analytics and competitive advantage and how businesses create value with social media data.
 His other research interests include network science, technology adoption, and user behavior, Government 2.0.
-Gohar's research is practically relevant and yet academic rigorous.
+Gohar's research is practically relevant and yet academically rigorous.
 Practical findings from my research, for instance, were used to develop United Nation's APC-ICT (a regional arm of UN that promote ICTs in developing countries) guidelines for social media use in the public sector.

 Gohar's research performance has been exceptional.
 Since his Ph.D. in 2011, he has published over 45 articles in peer-reviewed journals, conference proceedings, and book chapters.
 His research, for example, has appeared in several A* journals including the Journal of Association for Information Systems, Journal of the American Society for Information Science and Technology, and Scientometrics, among others.
 Gohar has also authored and co-author 5 books on social media analytics and social media use.
 For example, his Amazon’s top-selling books "Seven Layers of Social Media Analytics" and "Creating Value with Social Media Analytics" provide one of the first comprehensive frameworks to understand and mine business insights from social media data.